 4. Data Access

 In this step, the data loaded into the data mart is used in querying, generating reports, graphs, and publishing.
-The main task involved in this phase are:
+The main tasks involved in this phase are:

-- Controlling ongoing user access
+- Controlling ongoing user access.

-- Optimization and refinement of the target system for improved performance
+- Optimization and refinement of the target system for improved performance.

-- Configuring recovery settings and ensuring system availability in the event of failure
+- Configuring recovery settings and ensuring system availability in the event of failure.

 The Bottom Line